Low-cost cloud computing and improved availability

-A year ago, a mid-sized organization invested in the new hardware for its on-premises data center.
-Therefore, your organization may not be interested in making a major change to the cloud for at least one or two years.
-Organizations in a similar situation will likely opt for a limited hybrid cloud model that focuses on providing capabilities that don’t exist in their on-premises datacenter.
+A year ago, a mid-sized organization invested in new hardware for its on-premises data center.
+Therefore, your organization may not be interested in making a major shift to the cloud for at least one or two years.
+Organizations in a similar situation will likely opt for a limited hybrid cloud model that focuses on delivering capabilities that don’t exist in their on-premises datacenter.

 Outdated hardware and systems.

-In contrast to the previous example, an organization that considers renewing an on-premises datacenter versus cloud-based solutions can have a very different perspective.
-If your datacenter has old hardware and unsupported software versions, you’re more likely to consider moving to the cloud.
-And, if your cloud offering meets security and compliance requirements, the relative cost and cost model type (operational expenses [costos diarios] vs. capital [coste único] expenditures), these may be the deciding factors.
+In contrast to the example above, an organization that considers renewing an on-premises datacenter versus cloud-based solutions can have a very different perspective.
+If your data center has older hardware and unsupported software versions, you’re more likely to consider moving to the cloud.
+And, if your cloud offering meets security and compliance requirements, relative cost, and cost model type (operational expenses vs. capital expenditures ), these may be the deciding factors.

 Limited internal IT resources

-IT’s size and capacity are important when considering switching to a cloud-based solution.
-An organization with limited IT resources often switches more quickly to cloud services because it doesn’t need to be serviced by IT hardware and software.
-Some organizations with larger IT groups might also consider the cloud as a way to free up their IT resources to focus on more strategic functions, adding value to the organization.
+The size and capacity of IT is important when considering switching to a cloud-based solution.
+Often, an organization with limited IT resources is changed more quickly to cloud services because there is no need to maintain IT software and hardware.
+Some organizations with larger IT groups might also consider the cloud as a way to free up their IT resources to focus on more strategic roles and therefore add value to the organization.

 Cloud-based SaaS solutions are designed to help you avoid large capital investments in IT, rather than paying to access software for a certain time with a subscription model.
 If your organization has limited capital for IT or has other priorities for capital investment, the cloud-only model might be the best choice.